nanosoftonline/clean-flutter/README.md

 #### The Remaining Use Cases

 Using the same process, through TDD we can code up the remaining use cases. please check the [github repo](https://github.com/nanosoftonline/clean-flutter) for the other production code and tests

+##### Customer Repository
+Moving up the system architecture the next component we need to tackle is the Customer Repository